Clyde L. Herring: Political career

-Herring was the unsuccessful Democratic nominee for governor of Iowa in 1920, losing to Republican Nathan E. Kendall, and for the United States Senate in a 1922 special election, losing to Republican Smith W. Brookhart.
+Herring was the unsuccessful Democratic nominee for governor of Iowa in 1920, losing to Republican Nathan E. Kendall.
+He then ran for the United States Senate in a 1922 special election, caused by the elevation of Senator William S. Kenyon to be a Judge of the United States Court of Appeals for the Eighth Circuit, losing to Republican Smith W. Brookhart.
 He held one of Iowa's seats on the Democratic National Committee from 1924 to 1928.

+Governor of Iowa

-In 1932, Herring ran again for governor of Iowa, now against incumbent Republican Daniel Webster Turner.
+In 1932, Herring ran again for governor of Iowa, now against incumbent Republican Dan Turner, defeating him by 53,428 votes.
 Herring and other Democratic candidates in Iowa won an unprecedented number of races that year, and Herring became only the second Democrat to serve as governor of Iowa since the founding of the Republican Party, in 1854.
-In a 1934 rematch, Herring again defeated Turner while he led a Democratic sweep of statewide offices that kept Democrats in six of Iowa's nine U.S. House seats.
+In a 1934 rematch, Herring again defeated Turner this time by 74,287 votes, while he led a Democratic sweep of statewide offices that also kept Democrats in six of Iowa's nine U.S. House seats.
+Notable accomplishments from Herring’s two terms in office were a budget as well as financial control act that would manage and condense state expenses, halted foreclosures, and a bill that aided financially unstable banks.

+United States Senator

 In 1936, his fourth year as governor, Herring chose not to run for re-election but instead challenged incumbent Republican U.S. Senator L. J. Dickinson.
-Herring defeated Dickinson by fewer than 36,000 votes.
+Herring defeated Dickinson by 35,920 votes.
 Both senators from Iowa were Democrats for the first time since 1855.
 His service as senator was slightly delayed to await the end of his term as Iowa's governor.

 Herring's reaction to Orson Welles' 1938 "War of the Worlds" broadcast received national attention.
 To protect listeners, he urged adoption of federal legislation "inducing" broadcasters to first submit radio programming to the Federal Communications Commission before it could be aired.
 He declared that "radio has no more right to present programs like that than someone has to come knocking on our door and screaming."
 However, neither he nor anyone else presented a bill, and no such legislation was adopted.

 At the 1940 Democratic National Convention in Chicago, Herring aspired to be picked as Franklin D. Roosevelt's vice-presidential candidate, but Roosevelt and the convention instead nominated fellow Iowan Henry A. Wallace, who had served as Roosevelt's Secretary of Agriculture.

 Herring served only a single term as senator and failed in his first re-election bid.
 Roosevelt's popularity in Iowa had waned after 1936, and Democratic candidates increasingly lost re-election.
-In addition, disagreements or rivalries between Herring and other leading Iowa Democrats, including fellow Senator Guy M. Gillette, former governor Nelson G. Kraschel, and Vice-President Henry Wallace, hampered party unity.
-Herring was defeated by Iowa's Republican governor, George A. Wilson.
+In addition, disagreements or rivalries between Herring and other leading Iowa Democrats, including fellow Senator Guy M. Gillette, former governor Nelson G. Kraschel, and Vice-president Henry Wallace, hampered party unity.
+Herring lost to Iowa's Republican governor, George A. Wilson by 115,189 votes.
 Herring was the last of the successful 1932 Democratic candidates in Iowa to lose a re-election bid.